Mustafa-Shabbir-Bhavanagarwala/Projects/Costco Inventory Management System/README.md

 ![queryResults](./images/queryResults.png)
 <br>
 <br>
-<p>This is how the sample downloaded output will look like in excel file.</p>
+<p>This is how the sample downloaded output will look in the excel file.</p>

 ![sampleOutput](./images/sampleOutput.png)